Skip to content

 • public (default) is declaring model to be available to the public.

-• protected is declaring model to be available to authenticated users, only.
+• protected is declaring model to be available to authenticated users, only, by default.

 • private is declaring model to be excluded from any client-facing API.
 Server-side code has access on this model, only.

-This feature must be supported by separate plugin implementing some client-facing API, like @hitchy/plugin-odem-rest (opens new window) implementing HTTP REST API.
+This feature must be supported by separate plugin implementing some client-facing API, like @hitchy/plugin-odem-rest implementing an HTTP REST API.
 It is up to either implementation to discover requests of authenticated users, too.

-This feature must be supported by separate plugin implementing some client-facing API, like @hitchy/plugin-odem-rest (opens new window) implementing HTTP REST API.
+This feature must be supported by separate plugin implementing some client-facing API, like @hitchy/plugin-odem-rest implementing an HTTP REST API.
 It is up to either implementation to discover requests of authenticated users, too.

 Example

-In HTTP REST API (opens new window) there is an option for fetching all supported models' schemata.
-When promote option is private the model is not included with response to that overview request.
+In HTTP REST API there is an option for fetching all supported models' schemata.
+When promote option is private the model is not included in responses to that overview request.
 It doesn't affect requests for fetching a particular model or its schema, though.

 Defining a model basically does not require definition of any index.
 However, managing large amounts of items strongly benefits from indices that support operations frequently used to search and sort instances by a property either index is covering.